toddaustin07/Edge-ONVIF-Driver/README.md

 ### Video Stream Selection
 Use this setting to control which stream - main or sub - to use to view your camera.
 After changing this value you **must** Refresh the device for it to take effect.

+### Motion Rule Selection
+Most Profile S cameras support the *RuleEngine/CellMotionDetector* rule for triggering motion events, so this is the default rule used by the driver.
+However if you have a Profile T camera, you can alternatively use the *VideoSource/MotionAlarm* rule to activate SmartThings motion.
+After changing this value you **must** Refresh the device for it to take effect.

 ### Event Subscription
 For future use to select ONVIF subscription type to accommodate various camera capabilities